Patronics/OctoPrint-PrinterAlerts/README.md

 Octoprint plugin to use OctoPrint's built in alerting system to notify users about "Printer Waiting for user" messages.

-Note: this plugin might NOT work with files on the SD card.
-(Untested)

 ![screenshot](screenshot.png)

 ![screenshot](settings.png)